 This item consists of loans and receivables stated at amortized cost, other than interest-bearing securities, from customers other than banks.
 The receivables, which, apart from certain employee loans, are all to public-sector customers, are mostly long-term.
 Public-sector loans and receivables include those to or guaranteed by the Dutch government and public authorities abroad, and to government-controlled public limited liability companies and other businesses or institutions whose tasks derive from public authorities.
 A provision for doubtful debts is formed in the event of expected uncollectibility.
-Given the risk profile of NWB Bank's counterparties, which is supported by the fact that NWB Bank has never suffered a loan loss in its history, a provision for uncollectibility as at 31 December 2011 is not necessary.
+Given the risk profile of NWB Bank's counterparties, which is supported by the fact that NWB Bank has never suffered a loan loss in its history, a provision for uncollectibility as at 31 December 2013 is not necessary.

-As of 31 December 2011 2010 2009 (€millions) The breakdown of public-sector loans and receivables by nature of the loan or receivable is as follows: Loans and receivables from or under guarantee from the Dutch government(1) 46,756 43,190 40,213 Loans to and receivables from or under guarantee from foreign governments 26 126 226 Other loans and receivables from the public sector and others 365 361 295 Value adjustment for fair value hedge accounting(2) 6,803 3,299 2,331 Fair value of separated derivatives embedded in loans and receivables(3) (17) (7) (3) Total 53,932 46,968 43,062 contract, ii) the host contract is not carried at fair value through profit or loss, and iii) a separate instrument having the same characteristics would be classified as a derivative.
+As of 31 December 2013 2012 2011 (€millions) The breakdown of public-sector loans and receivables by nature of the loan or receivable is as follows: Loans and receivables from or under guarantee from the Dutch government (1) 51,454 49,964 46,756 Loans to and receivables from or under guarantee from foreign governments 26 Other loans and receivables from the public sector and others 329 354 365 Value adjustment for fair value hedge accounting (2) 5,616 8,900 6,803 Fair value of separated derivatives embedded in loans and receivables (3) (14) (20) (17) Total 57,385 59,197 53,932

-(1) Includes support provided indirectly by the Dutch State through public authorities and treated as guarantees by DNB.
-For a description of those public authorities, see 'Nederlandse Waterschapsbank N.V. - Customers'.

-- (2) A value adjustment is made to the gain or loss that is attributed to the hedged interest rate risk under hedge accounting. - (3) Embedded derivatives are measured separately if they meet the following criteria: i) there is no close relationship between the economic characteristics and risks of the embedded derivative and those of the host
+- (1) Includes support provided indirectly by the Dutch State through public authorities and treated as guarantees by DNB.
+For a description of those public authorities, see 'Nederlandse Waterschapsbank N.V.
+Customers'. - (2) A value adjustment is made to the gain or loss that is attributed to the hedged interest rate risk under hedge accounting. - (3) Embedded derivatives are measured separately if they meet the following criteria: i) there is no close relationship between the economic characteristics and risks of the embedded derivative and those of the host contract, ii) the host contract is not carried at fair value through profit or loss, and iii) a separate instrument having the same characteristics would be classified as a derivative. - 31 December 2013 compared to 31 December 2012